CharlesEwel/altsourcecodesample/AltSourceCodeSample/readme.md

-# Title - Bank of Charlie
+# Bank of Charlie

 #### Description

 A console application that emulates a bank.
-Allows users to create and log into accounts, and then withdraw, deposit, check balances and view their transaction history
+Allows users to create and log into accounts, and then withdraw, deposit, check balances and view their transaction history.
 Made for a code sample for AltSource

 #### Author(s)
 Charles Ewel